Skip to content

 The poor person’s linked open data workbench

 Using discovery tools for presenting integrated information There has been a lot of discussion in recent years about library discovery tools.
-Basically, a library discovery tool provides a centrally maintained shared scholarly material metadata index, a system for searching and an option for adding a local metadata index.
-Academic libraries use it for providing a unified access platform to subscribed and open access databases and ejournals as well as their own local print and digital […]
+Basically, a library discovery tool provides a centrally maintained shared scholarly material metadata index, a system for searching and an option for adding a local metadata index. […]

 Read more